PeterKamphuis/TRM_Errors/README.md

 Introduction
 ------------

-A pyhon package to create  errors for Tilted Ring Models
+A pyhon package to create  errors for Tilted Ring Models.
+Version 0.0.4 is the first fully working version that incorporates the tirshaker module as written by G.I.G.
+J\'ozsa.

 Requirements
 ------------